babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Administration.rst

 .. compound:: **Display history**

  * no
- * yes, yes with work indicated ( on the bottom of the page )
+ * yes, yes with work indicated on the bottom of the page
- * on request ( through a specific button )
+ * on request with a specific button |buttonIconShowHistory|

 .. compound:: **Editor for rich text**